efsa95/routine305/README.md

 ### Website Directions
 - _toc.yml is for setting file locations and captions, must be in root
 - _config.yml is for author names and logos, must be in root
 - the rest of the website files live in "websiteFiles" directory
+- Any time this repo is commited to the website is rebuilt
 - See the docs [here](https://jupyterbook.org/en/stable/intro.html) for more info on customization